ResetXPDR/MSFS2020_AutoFPS/README.md

     - When + is checked and your system is achieving 15% or greater FPS than your target FPS, then your TLOD Min will increase by 50 - giving you additional graphics quality.
     - TLOD Min + will only activate on the ground or when descending and transitioning from FPS to TLOD priority mode.
 Once activated on the ground, it will remain set so as not to tempt ground texture corruption occurring.
 On descent, if minimum performance can not be maintained for TLOD Min +, it will self-cancel before landing without any sudden TLOD changes.
   -  TLOD Max - Sets the maximum TLOD the automation algorithm will use.
   - Alt TLOD Base - only visible when flight type selected is IFR.
-This is the altitude at or below which TLOD will be at TLOD Min.
+This is the altitude (AGL) at or below which TLOD will be at TLOD Min.
   - Avg Descent Rate
     - Only visible when flight type selected is IFR.
     - Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.